• Skip to primary navigation

 What does Filipino longganisa taste like?

-How long does Skinless Longganisa last?
+How long does skinless longganisa last?

 Raw sausages will last up to a week in the fridge or 3 months in the freezer.
 Once cooked, they will last for 3 to 4 days in the fridge.
 It is also important to consider how it was handled, the ingredients used, and how long it sat out.